UtkarshBhardwaj007/StudyNotes/PBA-X.md

 * A zero knowledge proof is a method where one party (prover) can prove to another party (verifier) that a statement is true without revealing any information beyond the validity of the statement.

 # 2. Fundamentals of blockchains

+## 2.1 Blockchain Concepts Pre-Quiz:
+* Bitcoin uses `UTXO` model instead of the `Accounts` model to process transactions.
+* Typically, The hash of the NFT images and videos is stored on the blockchain network.
+The original content is stored typically on a decentralized storage platform which may or may not use blockchain technology stack.
+Storing them directly on the blocks or in the blockchain state can be expensive and is an inefficient implementation of the NFT use case.
+* Just because the transaction shows up on Bitcoin block explorers does not mean the transaction is final.
+The finality of the Bitcoin blockchain is probabilistic.
+That is why central exchanges wait a couple of hours before letting you transact with the Bitcoin you deposited on their platform.
+* The security guarantees offered by Ethereum Roll-ups (Layer 2 chains) are **NOT** the same as the security guarantees of the Ethereum network (Layer 1 chain).
+* Blockchain network's security and resilience to attacks rely on factors like decentralization, consensus mechanisms, and protocol design.

+## 2.2 Blockchain Networks:

+### 2.2.1 Types of Decentralization
+* **Architectural Decentralization**: To address single point of failures in the network (Distributed systems)
+* **Political Decentralization**: Who gets to decide how the blockchain should operate?
+What is the governance model?
+* **Logical Decentralization**: Blockchains may be politically decentralized (no one controls them) and architecturally decentralized (no infrastructural central point of failure) but they are logically centralized.
+There is one commonly agreed state and the system behaves like a single computer.
+Most blockchains are logically centralized.